 The Commission considers that the transparency of the price monitoring framework would be improved if there was greater clarity in the PMD about the objectives of the framework.
-This could be achieved by inclusion of a statement in the PMD setting out the objectives of the regime, namely:
+This is because a more explicit articulation of the objectives helps to ensure that any regulatory obligations imposed on PoMC are focussed on the regulatory problem identified by the Commission and that stakeholders understand how the Commission is addressing this regulatory problem.
+This could be achieved by including a statement in the PMD setting out the objectives of the regime, namely:

-- to prevent the exercise of significant market power by PoMC, specifically by engaging in monopoly pricing in relation to its prescribed services - to enable the Commission to monitor PoMC's compliance with the PMD and - to enable the Commission, port users and other stakeholders to be informed about the price, service and financial performance associated with PoMC's provision of prescribed services.
+- to identify and prevent the exercise of substantial market power by PoMC, specifically by engaging in monopoly pricing in relation to its prescribed services and - to enable the Commission, port customers, users and other stakeholders to be informed about the price, service and financial performance associated with PoMC's provision of prescribed services.

-These objectives recognise the role of the price monitoring framework in providing relevant information to the Commission and all other stakeholders, which should facilitate a more focused regulatory regime likely to benefit all stakeholders.
+These objectives recognise the role of the price monitoring framework in identifying the exercise of market power through public reporting and in providing relevant information to the Commission and other stakeholders.
+This should facilitate a more focused and transparent regulatory regime likely to benefit all stakeholders.